garwin00/LectureNotes/ixd102-wk4-lecturenotes.md

 ## Photography

-Joseph Niepce, View from the window at La gras 1826/1827
+Joseph Niepce, View From the Window at La Gras 1826/1827

 Louis Daguerre, Boulevard du Temple 1838